 Just because a court decides on this, it does not mean you must go in front of a judge in order to decide these issues.
 A judge just needs to sign off on the agreement.Couples are often able to divide their property through agreement.
 But until a judge signs of on that agreement, the property bought during the marriage or domestic partnership belongs to the both of you, regardless of who is using it or who has control of it.

 It’s also important to understand how property laws work when a couple is married or in a domestic partnership.
 A lawyer can help guide you on the intricacies of these laws.

 For advice on property division and divorce and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.